azral1962/min-book/src/lib.typ

         * Make chapter numbering restart after each book part. **/
     two-sided: true,
       /** <- boolean
-        * Otimizes the content to be printed on both sides of the page (front
+        * Optimizes the content to be printed on both sides of the page (front
         * and back), with important elements always starting at the next front
         * side (oddly numbered) — inserts blank pages in between, if needed.**/
     link-readable: true,